jrantamaki/supertimemachine/README.md

-# go-getting-started
+# SuperTimeMachine App

-A barebones Go app, which can easily be deployed to Heroku.

-This application supports the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article - check it out.
+This is based on the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article - check it out.

 ## Running Locally